Rennylex/Trajectory-Extraction/README.md

 ## Installation

-Before running the script, ensure you have Python installed on your system.
 You can install the required Python libraries using pip:

 ```bash
 pip install numpy opencv-python